TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-with-mysql.md

 The above command will launch the portal on port 3001.
 {{< note success >}}
 In case this is the first time you are launching the portal, it will be necessary to bootstrap it before you can use it.
 For detailed instructions, please refer to [the bootstrapping documentation]({{< ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/bootstrapping-portal.md" >}}).
 {{</ note >}}

 #### Clean up
-If you want to clean up your environment or start the installation process from scratch, execute the following commands to stop and dismantle the portal container:
+If you want to clean up your environment or start the installation process from scratch, execute the following commands to stop and remove the portal container:
 ```shell
 docker stop tyk-portal                    # stop the portal container
 docker rm tyk-portal                      # remove the portal container